ABOUT THE AUTHORS

 Kylie Leane is the author of Chronicles of the Children and its expanded universe.

-She lives in a little cottage, with her pet cat, and enjoys spending time in her garden, going for long walks, watching anime, playing a good game, and curling up by the fire in Winter.
+She lives in a little cottage, with her pet cats, Winter and Charcoal, and enjoys spending time in her garden, going for long walks, watching anime, playing a good game, and curling up by the fire in winter.

 She hopes to someday expand KML Publishing – for making beautiful books and bringing stories to life is one of her greatest passions in life.
 Being dyslexic does cause some trouble, and self-publishing is one mountain after another, but the reward of telling stories is worth all the hassle.